What do I get for my levy?

 AHDB is committed to producing up-to-the minute reports on how Brexit might affect GB agriculture.
 Our analysis in the Horizon series is created to benefit you.
 Access it via our website, where there is also an impact calculator and the facility to ask our Brexit team questions, or in the trade and national media.

 Our market development team continue to work on keeping existing markets going while opening up new ones.
-In March we visited Egypt, with partners from Scottish Government and received assurances from the Egyptian Government that legislation was in place to allow the continued supply of British seed potatoes post-Brexit.
+Last year we visited Egypt, with partners from Scottish Government and received assurances from the Egyptian Government that legislation was in place to allow the continued supply of British seed potatoes post-Brexit.

 Want to know more?